 Divorce is never easy, but undoubtedly some divorces are far more miserable than others.
-Nevertheless, your divorce doesn't need to replicate a bad TV drama.
-Uncontested divorces offer couples a better and kinder way to obtain a divorce.
-In an uncontested divorce, spouses reach an agreement on all issues in their divorce and avoid the headache and stress of attending a trial before a judge.
+Nevertheless, not all divorces involve screaming matches and expensive lawyer bills.
+Uncontested divorces offer couples a better and kinder way to obtain a divorce where spouses agree on all issues in their divorce and avoid the headache and stress of attending a trial before a judge.

 This article provides a general overview of the uncontested divorce process in Virginia.
-If after reading this article, you still have questions about obtaining an uncontested divorce, contact a local family law attorney for advice.
+If you still have questions about obtaining an uncontested divorce, contact a local family law attorney for advice.

-If you meet all of the above criteria, you may proceed with your uncontested divorce by filing the required forms as discussed below.
-The spouse who files the initial paperwork is called the "plaintiff" and the other spouse is the "defendant."
+If you meet all of the above criteria, you may proceed with your uncontested divorce by completing and submitting the proper forms to the court.
+The spouse who files the initial paperwork is called the "plaintiff," and the other spouse is the "defendant."

-The Virginia Courts publish a handbook of Basic Virginia Divorce Procedures with information needed to complete the divorce process on your own.
-If you plan to file for divorce without the help of an attorney, you will be responsible for all the necessary documents in the correct court.
-Virginia’s circuit courts are courts of general jurisdiction that oversee divorce cases and trials.
+Virginia's circuit courts are courts of general jurisdiction that oversee divorce cases and trials.
 Virginia's circuit court system includes 31 judicial districts with 120 separate circuit courts.
 Some counties have more than one circuit court.
-Where you live will determine where you file for divorce; although generally, you will file your divorce paperwork in the county where you reside.
-If you and your spouse live in separate counties within Virginia, either the county in which you live, or where your spouse lives, is where you will file your paperwork.
+Generally, you should file in the county where you live.
+If you and your spouse live in separate counties within Virginia, you can file in either location.

 If you and your spouse have children together under the age of 18, then the following forms must be filed as well:

-The required paperwork to complete a divorce in Virginia varies from county to county and depending on where you live, forms in addition to those listed above may be required to complete your divorce.
+The required paperwork to complete a divorce in Virginia varies from county to county.
 Check with your local court clerk for more information and to determine whether you need to file additional forms.

 If you have additional questions about obtaining an uncontested divorce in Virginia, contact an experienced family law attorney for assistance.